Þorgerður Katrín Gunnarsdóttir

 Þorgerður Katrín Gunnarsdóttir (born 4 October 1965) is an Icelandic politician, who has been chairwoman of Viðreisn since 2017.

-Þorgerður was deputy chairwoman of the Independence Party from 2005 to 2010.
+Þorgerður Katrín was deputy chairwoman of the Independence Party from 2005 to 2010.
 She was the Minister of Education, Science and Culture from 31 December 2003 to 1 February 2009.
-From 2006, Þorgerður served as acting Prime Minister in the absence of Geir Haarde, including during his 2009 cancer treatment.
+From 2006, Þorgerður Katrín served as acting Prime Minister in the absence of Geir Haarde, including during his 2009 cancer treatment.
 She left the Independence Party in 2016 and joined the newly founded Viðreisn and became its chairman the following year.
 She was Minister of Fisheries and Agriculture in 2017.

 Education

 Þorgerður Katrín took stúdentspróf from Menntaskólanum við Sund in Reykjavík 1985.
 In her final year she was elected Chairman (Ármaður) of the School Association as the second woman to serve in this position.
 She subsequently studied law at the University of Iceland and served as a board member in Orator, the Law Students' Society.